UCI-Networking-Group/BehaVR/README.md

    - In the `Data-processing` folder, you'll find instructions on processing raw sensor data.
 This step converts time series data into feature blocks for further feature engineering.

 - **BehaVR Adversaries**:
-   - For feature engineering, model training, and evaluation tasks, refer to the `Adversaries` folder for the appropriate scripts and instructions.
+   - For feature engineering, model training, and evaluation tasks, refer to the `Adversary` folder for the appropriate scripts and instructions.

 ## System Requirements
 For detailed system requirements, please refer to the README files in their respective folders.